The drive side of a bottom bracket is screwed in by hand.

 The bottom bracket shell width can be determined quickly with the help of a caliper gauge. © bc GmbH

-In addition to the shell width, the bottom bracket shells of bicycle frames differ in other aspects that you can narrow down with the “Type” filter.
-Since manufacturers have always introduced new installation dimensions with their own names onto the market, there is unfortunately no uniformity in terms of designations.
-Letters are mostly abbreviations.
-Numbers refer in some cases to the diameter of the bottom bracket, in others to the axle type and in still others to the bottom bracket shell width.
-The decisive factor is compatibility with the bottom bracket shell of the frame.
-The standards differ essentially in two respects: in the assembly type (screwed in with threading or pressed in without threading) and in the diameter.
+In addition to shell width, bottom bracket shells on bicycle frames differ in other aspects that you can narrow down using the “installation type” filter.
+Since manufacturers have introduced new installation standards with their own names over the years, there is unfortunately no consistent naming convention.
+The letters are usually abbreviations.
+In some cases, the numbers refer to the inner diameter of the frame, in others to the outer diameter of the crank spindle, and in yet others to the width of the bottom bracket shell.
+To reliably match the frame with the crankset, all parameters must be correct.

 Pictured is the bottom bracket shell of a Specialized Diverge.
 There is a thread for mounting the bottom bracket.